- Stanley Kubrick

 - Release Date

-Stanley Kubrick’s 2001: A Space Odyssey does not require audiences to follow a story fulfilled by characters and a climax, but rather compels an elusive sensory experience to inspire contemplation of its meaning.
-The film resonates with wonder for its cinematic experience, unparalleled before or since its release in 1968, as opposed to a preoccupation with entertainment value or narrative structure.
+Stanley Kubrick’s 2001: A Space Odyssey does not require audiences to follow a story realized with dramatic character arcs and a traditional narrative structure, but rather it compels an elusive sensory and cognitive experience to inspire contemplation of its meaning.
+The film resonates with wonder, unparalleled before or since its release in 1968, as opposed to a preoccupation with entertainment value or turns of plot.
 Like a fine piece of music, the motion picture’s chords and harmony must be felt in all their intangibility to be appreciated.
-By reducing the importance of story, Kubrick forces concentration on the purely aesthetic elements.
-How appropriate that the events of the picture befall in the uncertainty of space, because in this abstract and imperceptible realm he can involve the viewer and achieve understanding through feeling, and therein cleverly avoid schematics of traditional storytelling.
+By reducing the importance of story, Kubrick forces concentration on the purely aesthetic elements and their integration with the existential, evolutionary and revolutionary journey detailed in the film.
+How appropriate that a majority of film’s events unfold in the uncertainty of space, because in this abstract and elusive realm of the unknown, Kubrick can involve the viewer and achieve understanding through feeling, and therein avoid the schematics of traditional storytelling.

 Episodic in configuration, the film employs chapters marking what are commonly interpreted as significant developments in human intelligence, expanding from prehistory to the year 2001, and then escalating beyond time and space.
 In determining how these individual chapters correlate to one another endures an omnipresent mystery, and the basis of ongoing fascination with the film.
 Some have argued that together the chapters put forward a quest to find God, or an allegory for the cycle of birth-life-death-rebirth.
 After comprising his first cut, the director edited down the footage and removed explanatory narration from the opening sequence to instill doubt about the subsequent events.
 To be sure, ambiguity was Kubrick’s intention.
 In a 1968 interview with Playboy magazine, Kubrick stated, “You’re free to speculate as you wish about the philosophical and allegorical meaning of the film [but] I don’t want to spell out a verbal road map for 2001 that every viewer will feel obligated to pursue or else fear he’s missed the point.”